echocharlie9/GameHub/README.md

 ### Developing the Project
 - cd GameHub/src/frontend
 - npm i
-- npm run start
+- npm run start (navigate to localhost:3000)
 - cd ../../
-- make up
+- make up (navigate to localhost:8000)

 Tips:
 Run the following command before 'make up' to create a superuser to use